Combinatorics of cyclic-conditional freeness: Introduction

-More recently, other independences have appeared in connections with fine-grain limiting behaviour of spectra of random matrices, such as the already mentioned infinitesimal freeness \cite{cebron2022freeness,curran2011asymptotic,shlyakhtenko2018free}. \emph{Cyclic-monotone independence \cite{collins2018free}} was specifically designed to study random matrix models with purely discrete eigenvalues in the high-dimensional limit.
-In~\cite{arizmendi2022cyclic}, the first author, Hasebe and Lehner introduced an operatorial model to cyclic-monotone independence, which they leverage to introduce the new concept of cyclic-boolean independence.
-In \cite{cebron2022asymptotic}, the two last authors proposed a random matrix model, the \emph{Vortex Model}, displaying conditional freeness in the high dimensional limit.
-They computed the fluctuations of the empirical spectral values distribution in this convergence with the help of the appropriate independence original to their work, which they named \emph{cyclic-conditional freeness}.
+More recently, other independences besides free independence have appeared in connection with the fine-grained limiting behavior of spectra of random matrices.
+Examples include the already mentioned infinitesimal freeness \cite{cebron2022freeness,curran2011asymptotic,shlyakhtenko2018free}. \emph{Cyclic-monotone independence \cite{collins2018free}} was specifically designed to study random matrix models with purely discrete eigenvalues in the high-dimensional limit.
+In~\cite{arizmendi2022cyclic}, the first author, Hasebe and Lehner introduced an operatorial model to cyclic-monotone independence, which they leverage to introduce the new concept of cyclic-Boolean independence.
+In \cite{cebron2022asymptotic}, the two last authors proposed a random matrix model, the \emph{Vortex Model}, displaying \emph{conditional freeness} in the high dimensional limit.
+They computed the fluctuations of the empirical spectral values distribution in this convergence with the help of the appropriate independence original to their work, which they named \emph{cyclic conditional freeness}, of prime interest for the present work.

-Studying the different independences of non-commutative probability and providing the corresponding set of cumulants for each one is fundamental from a theoretical standpoint and concerning applications in physics.
-We tackle this in the present work: we define the cumulants adapted for the cyclic-conditional freeness.
-In defining these cumulants, we first reduce cyclic-conditional freeness, a three-state independence, to cyclic freeness, a two-state independence.
+Studying the different independences and providing the corresponding set of cumulants for each one is fundamental from a theoretical standpoint.
+This is also important for applications in physics.
+We tackle this in the present work: we define the cumulants adapted for the cyclic conditional freeness.
+In defining these cumulants, we first reduce cyclic conditional freeness (an independence notion involving three linear functionals, or "states") to cyclic freeness (an independence notion involving two states).
 Surprisingly, this reduction utilizes a multivariate extension of the celebrated (inverse) Markov-Krein transform.
 Cyclic freeness coincides with infinitesimal freeness when the two states are tracial linear functionals.
-We leverage this observation to build upon the intuition gained in the work \cite{fevrier2010infinitesimal} of Février and Nica about infinitesimally free cumulants, the cyclically-free cumulants.
-Finally, we establish the basic properties of these cumulants, and we provide subordination relations between the appropriate transforms, thus providing an effective way of computing cyclic-conditional additive and multiplicative convolutions.
+We leverage this observation to build upon the intuition gained in the work \cite{fevrier2010infinitesimal} of Février and Nica about infinitesimally free cumulants, the cyclic free cumulants.
+Finally, we establish the basic properties of these cumulants, and we provide subordination relations between the appropriate transforms, thus providing an effective way of computing cyclic conditional additive and multiplicative convolutions.